transparency-dev/distributor/deployment/README.md

 ```

 This should bring up the DB and Distributor running in Cloud Run.
-To create the Database, the easiest thing to do is to find the instance
-within Cloud SQL in GCP UI, and create a database called "distributor".

-- [ ] TODO(mhutchinson): Automate the DB creation

 After doing that, it's possible to query the distributor using curl: